TechnicalPursuit/TIBET/README.md

 # TIBET v5.0.0

-TIBET 5.0 is a markup-centric, server-agnostic, zero-reload JavaScript platform built to make web application development more scalable, more maintainable, and more efficient.
-We emphasize web _application_ because TIBET is specifically engineered to make building large web applications, applications with screens not pages, applications users often run for hours or must run offline, more manageable and enjoyable.
+TIBET 5.0 is a server-agnostic, markup-driven, zero-reload web platform built to make large-scale web application development more efficient, scalable, and maintainable.
+We emphasize _large-scale_ because TIBET is specifically engineered to make building large web applications, applications with screens not pages, applications users run for hours or must run offline, more manageable.

-### TIBET 5.0 is markup-centric.
-Tags are the central organizing principle for functionality in TIBET.
-Just as with HTML, TIBET development focuses on creating, combining, and configuring tags.
-TIBET's tag library, and our TIBET Tag Store&trade; ecosystem, give you access to a community-supported library of reusable functionality.
-TIBET's markup-centric approach to development is perfectly aligned with the emerging Web Components standard.

 ### TIBET 5.0 is server-agnostic.
 TIBET 5.0 is completely server-agnostic, even to the point of being able to run without a server of any kind.
 With TIBET you can use any server technology you desire, or build applications that run directly from the desktop or device with no server.
-Full-stack TIBET projects are also possible through the use of an _optional_ Node.js-based TIBET server.
+Full-stack TIBET applications are supported through the use of an _optional_ Node.js-based TIBET server which allows well-structured application code to migrate between client and server for load-balancing as needed.

+### TIBET 5.0 is markup-driven.
+Tags are a central organizing principle for components in TIBET.
+This makes sense since ultimately what makes a web application a _web_ application is that it targets a web browser, and browsers render markup.
+As a result, TIBET development focuses on creating, combining, and configuring tags.
+Unlike HTML however, TIBET tags are intelligent macros capable of far more than UI generation.
+TIBET's tag library, and our TIBET Tag Store&trade; ecosystem, give you access to a broad set of reusable functionality in the form of custom tags.
+This focus on tags as intelligent components is at the center of the emerging W3C Web Components standard, a standard TIBET is perfectly compatible with.

 ### TIBET 5.0 is zero-reload.
-TIBET's web platform, console, and IDE are engineered to ultimately eliminate reload cycles.
+TIBET's web platform, CLI, and IDE are engineered to ultimately eliminate reload cycles.
 With TIBET you develop live while your application is running, allowing you to work more efficiently and effectively.
 Changes you make to your JavaScript, HTML, and CSS are reflected instantly and persisted or rolled back at your discretion.
 Depending on your server technology you can also choose to enable server-side editing so your entire application is developed zero-reload.

 # Installation

-TIBET leverages Node.js for all command-line utilities and tooling. *Node.js is _NOT_ required for production or as a server technology.* We simply find that as a JavaScript technology it makes sense for TIBET's helper scripts to leverage the cross-platform foundation Node.js provides.
+TIBET leverages Node.js for all of its command-line utilities. *Node.js is _not required_ for production or as a server technology.* We simply find that, as a JavaScript technology, TIBET's helper scripts benefit most from the cross-platform foundation Node.js provides.

-1. Install Node.js from http://nodejs.org/
+1. Install Node.js version 0.8 or greater from http://nodejs.org/

 2. Install TIBET globally using the `npm` command: